Sarah Bryant (Virtua Fighter): Appearances

-Sarah Bryant was introduced in the 1993 video game Virtua Fighter as a college student from San Francisco, California, investigating her brother Jacky's car crash in the 1990 Indianapolis 500.
-While doing so she is kidnapped by the Illuminati-esque group responsible for the crash, Judgement 6, and brainwashed to kill her brother who had entered in their World Martial Arts Tournament.
-However they were unable to control her completely and she failed, and as a result the group focused on training her to be try again in their second tournament.
-Jacky instead saved her and broke the brainwashing, however it also caused her to have amnesia, so both entered the third tournament in hopes the environment would help her recover her memories.
+Sarah Bryant was introduced in the 1993 video game Virtua Fighter as a college student from San Francisco, California, investigating her brother Jacky's car crash during the 1990 Indianapolis 500.
+While doing so, she is kidnapped by the Illuminati-esque group responsible for the crash, Judgement 6, and brainwashed to kill her brother, who had entered their World Martial Arts Tournament.
+However, they were unable to control her completely, and she failed, and as a result, the group focused on training her to try again in their second tournament.
+Jacky instead saved her and broke the brainwashing, it also caused her to have amnesia, so both entered the third tournament in hopes that the environment would help her recover her memories.
 Successful, it also causes her to recall what she had done while brainwashed.
 Uncertain if the urge to kill Jacky was due to Judgement 6 or her own desires, she enters the subsequent tournaments in hopes of surpassing him while also taking down Judgement 6.
 Originally voiced by Lynn Harris, since Virtua Fighter 3 she has been voiced by multiple actresses, sometimes for the same game.
 These actresses include Colleen Lanki, Claire O'Connor, Lisa Fuson, Lenne Hardt, and Lisle Wilkerson.

-Outside of the main series, she also appears in several other fighting games such as Sega's Virtua Fighter Animation, which utilized 2D sprites, Virtua Fighter Kids, a parody of the franchise featuring the characters as super deformed children with more playful representation of their storylines, and Sega franchise crossover title Fighters Megamix.
+Outside of the main series, she also appears in several other fighting games, such as Sega's Virtua Fighter Animation, which utilized 2D sprites, Virtua Fighter Kids, a parody of the franchise featuring the characters as super deformed children with more playful representations of their storylines, and Sega franchise crossover title Fighters Megamix.
 She was featured in Koei Tecmo's Dead or Alive 5 as a guest character, due to Virtua Fighters influence on their franchise's development.
-Outside of fighting games, she has appeared as a non-playable character in the Sega's action role-playing game Virtua Quest, and later in SNK's The King of Fighters All Star as part of a collaboration event.
-After the release of Digital Dance Mix Vol. 1 Namie Amuro (1997), Yu Suzuki stated to Sega Saturn Magazine that he was interested in developing a sequel featuring Sarah.
+Outside of fighting games, she has appeared as a non-playable character in Sega's action role-playing game Virtua Quest, and later in SNK's The King of Fighters All Star as part of a collaboration event.
+After the release of Digital Dance Mix Vol. 1 Namie Amuro (1997), Yu Suzuki told Sega Saturn Magazine that he was interested in developing a sequel featuring Sarah.
 However, the game was never released.
-In 2022, her likeness was used for a skin for the character Nina Williams in Tekken 7.
+In 2022, her likeness was used for the skin of the character Nina Williams in Tekken 7.